DeepGraphLearning/torchdrug/doc/source/notes/graph.rst

     :width: 33%

 Internally, the graph is stored as a sparse edge list to save memory footprint.
-For an intuitive comparison, a `scale-free graph`_ mayr have 1 million nodes and 10 million edges.
+For an intuitive comparison, a `scale-free graph`_ may have 1 million nodes and 10 million edges.
 The dense version takes about 4TB, while the sparse version only requires 120MB.

 .. _scale-free graph: